The Rise and Rise of the City Break

 What type of traveller chooses a city break?

 For those with a sense of adventure, a city break is ideal.
 There’s as much ‘off the beaten track’ in cities like London as there is in remote corners of the globe!
-Discover hidden treasures in a city and make some lasting memories.
+Stay in a Central London Apartment with easy access to public transoirt and discover hidden treasures in a city to make some lasting memories.

 Cities like London boast a wealth of activities that can keep a whole family entertained, whatever age they are.
 Museums, arts centres and parks provide fun whatever the weather.
 With great restaurants on your doorstep, mealtimes remain perfectly civilised!